-Chicago Attorneys Obtain Defense Verdict in Favor of Travel Agency Client Breach of Contract, Fiduciary Duty Case
+Illinois Attorneys Obtain Defense Verdict in Favor of Travel Agency Client in Breach of Contract, Breach of Fiduciary Duty Case

 Focusing on inconsistencies in the plaintiff’s evidence, the defense argued that the plaintiff sought to improperly shift the burden of proof onto the defendants and that it was far more likely that any loss sustained by the plaintiff were solely due to the acts of Cambodian recipient.

 Through a bench trial judgment order, the Court agreed with the defense and ruled that the plaintiff failed to meet her burden of proof and, importantly, declined to issue an adverse inference ruling even though the defendants did not keep records of the funds transferred to Cambodia.